There is no flooring quite as durable, cost effective, and eco-friendly as tile.

 When choosing a high-quality area rug pad for tile flooring, you need to consider three things:

-Avoid carpet tape on tile, as it will leave a sticky residue that is hard to remove.
+Avoid rug tape on tile, as it will leave a sticky residue that is hard to remove.
 Also, avoid corner-only rug grippers because they don’t anchor the entire rug.
 This means your carpet will bunch, causing a tripping hazard as your area rug slips on your tiling flooring.

 Here are the rug pads that are best for your tile flooring.